k7f/ascesis/README.md

 ### Single arrow

-The simplest _full rule_ defines a single arrow.
+The simplest _fat rule_ defines a single arrow.
 Such a rule, `a => b`, is in the body of the `Arrow` structure defined below.
 An instance of the `Arrow` structure is created in the body of the `Main` structure definition.